Usbac/wolff/docs/logging.md

+`Wolff\Core\Log`

 You can know what's happening in your Wolff project using the Logging class.

-Just remember to `use Core\Log`.

 ## Files

-The logging files are located by default in the `system/logs` folder.
+The logging files are located by default in the `system/logs` folder (it's defined in the `system/config.php` file).

 Every logging file represents a day and contains logs with the following format: